Katlego-Sekoele/gigs/README.md

-Here's a sample README file for a Next.js project that provides a platform for students to buy and sell services from each other:

 # Student Services Marketplace

 This is a web application built with Next.js that provides a platform for students to buy and sell services from each other.
 The website is largely unfinished and was just used as a playground to test and learn React.js and Next.js.